This document describes the tcl command (pv

 Comments: The user should always check state of the link after get

-and getw type commands using either the `stat' or `info' command types.
+type commands using either the stat

-The state must be `OK'.
+.
 Additionally the severity of the process variable

-using the `stat' command type for checking.
+command type for checking.

 Examples of correct forms of get(w):